-When you walk through the doors of a food co-op, you experience the hospitality of members and staff, the smells of fresh and wholesome foods, and a sense of community that you just don’t get from conventional grocery stores.
+When you walk through the doors of a food co-op, you experience the hospitality of owners and staff, the smells of fresh and wholesome foods, and a sense of community that you just don’t get from conventional grocery stores.

 Co-ops empower individuals and encourage healthier and stronger communities by enabling people to pool their resources and share risks.